iamkoushik1999/NodeJS-The_Complete_Guide-Notes/README.md

 > Versatile Language means -

-> JavaScript runs on Browser and this is were it comes from but also JavaScript can be used with Node Js to run it on your PC outside of a browser or also on a server day of work
+> JavaScript runs on Browser and this is were it comes from but also JavaScript can be used with Node Js to run it on your PC outside of a browser or also on a server day of work.